Seth0x41/awesome-egypt/README.md

 ### Community Projects

 - [egytech.fyi](https://egytech.fyi/) - Providing Egyptian tech professionals with clear salary data and career insights.
+- [Stack Info](https://stackinfo.me/) - Stack Info allows you to explore and find tech stacks used by more than 300 startups and corporates in EMEA.

 ### YouTube Channels